There are now 3 possible online modes for units:

 - 6 points

-- Indicative assessments in this unit are as follows: (1) in class participation; (2) assignment; and (3) examination.
+Indicative assessments in this unit are as follows: (1) online quizzes; (2) assignment; and (3) examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)